Topics

 Animal Spirits

-Keynesian animal spirits refer to the non-rational, emotional factors that influence economic behavior and decision-making.
+Keynesian animal spirits refer to the non-rational, emotional factors that influence economic behaviour and decision-making.
 The concept was first introduced by economist John Maynard Keynes in his 1936 book "The General Theory of Employment, Interest and Money."

 According to Keynes, animal spirits are a key determinant of economic activity, alongside more rational factors such as interest rates and investment opportunities.
 Animal spirits are based on a variety of non-rational factors, including emotions, confidence, and expectations about the future.